 Blagg, T. M. (ed.)
 'Abstracts of the Bonds and Allegations for Marriage Licences in the Archdeaconry Court of Nottingham.'
 Thoroton Society Record Series volume X, Parts I and II 1946-1947.
 Part I contains a summary list covering 1754-1780, then a detailed list for 1754-Aug 1765.
 Part II covers September 1765-1770.

 Nottinghamshire Marriage Bonds 1791-1800, Nottingham University Library Manuscripts Department, 1987.

-The names of people mentioned in marriage bonds dated 1771-1790 and 1801-1884 are now indexed and can be accessed through the Search the Name Index search form in the Manuscripts Online Catalogue.
+The names of people mentioned in marriage bonds dated 1771-1790 and 1801-1884 are now indexed and can be accessed through the Advanced and Index Searches - People Search form in the Manuscripts Online Catalogue.

 Gibson, J. Bishops' Transcripts and Marriage Licences, Bonds and Allegations, Federation of Family History Societies, 1997.

 Gibson, J. and Hampson, E. Marriage and Census Indexes for Family Historians, Federation of Family History Societies, 2000.